COVID-19 – June 1 Update on Offshore Training and Medicals

-Due to the ongoing COVID-19 public health emergency, the Atlantic Canada Offshore Training and Qualifications Committee (TQC), working with regulators, has made changes to requirements for training and medical assessment for offshore workers.
+Due to the COVID-19 public health emergency, the Atlantic Canada Offshore Training and Qualifications Committee (TQC), working with regulators, have made a recent change to the timeline for requirements to obtain training.

 Through this process, personnel are permitted to travel offshore with certificates that expired during this extension period (e.g. BST-R) where recertification was not possible due to COVID-19 concerns.
 Training Providers can also accept certificates that expired during this extension period (e.g. BST-R) to allow the refresher training rather than full course, where recertification was not possible due to the pandemic.